-FORM 10-Q

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended June 30, 2007

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number 000-51470

-AtriCure, Inc.

-(Exact name of Registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 34-1940305 (I.R.S.
-Employer Identification No.)

-6033 Schumacher Park Drive West Chester, OH 45069 (Address of principal executive offices)

-(513) 755-4100 (Registrant's telephone number, including area code)

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES \boxtimes NO \square

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large Accelerated Filer \Box Accelerated Filer \Box Non-accelerated Filer \boxtimes

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): YES 🗌 NO 🗵

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
+FORM 10-Q × QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2007 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 000-51470 AtriCure, Inc. (Exact name of Registrant as specified in its charter) Delaware (State or other jurisdiction of (I.R.S.
+Employer) incorporation or organization) CO22 Calcumatabase Davids 6033 Schumacher Park Drive West Chester, OH 45069 (Address of principal executive offices) (513) 755-4100 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) the pre te by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during eceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for st 90 days.
+YES 🗵 NO 🗆 te by check mark whether the Registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer and accelerated filer" in Rule 12b-2 of the Exchange Act.
+(Check one): Large Accelerated Filer □ Accelerated Filer □ Non-accelerated Filer ⊠ Indica te by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): YES $\Box$ NO $oxtimes$ Indica te the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.

-Class Outstanding at August 10, 2007 Common Stock, \$.001 par value 14,122,186
+Class Common Stock, \$.001 par value Outstanding at November 1, 2007